taskcluster/taskcluster-docs/src/manual/using/actions/spec.md

 property specifies the task template to be parameterized and created in order to trigger the action.

+### "hook" kind

+An action with `kind: 'hook'` specifies a hook that should be triggered via the `hooks.triggerHook` API method when the action is executed.

+The hook is specified in the `hookId` and `hookGroupId` properties.

+The payload of the hook is given by the `hookPayload` property, which is rendered using JSON-e with the context described above.

+Note that the result of rendering `hookPayload` becomes the context for another JSON-e rendering performed by the hooks service.
+Do not confuse the two operations!

 ## Formal Specification

 The JSON Schema for `actions.json` is as follows, also available in raw form